 - Flip your mattress.
-Depending on the mattress, you may not be able to flip it over completely.
-In that case, I would recommend rotating it so that the foot end is now at the top.
+Some mattresses cannot be flipped over completely.
+In that case, rotate it so the foot end is now at the top.

 - Vacuum your mattress.
-This will help get rid of dead skin cells and bacteria living on the surface that tend to build up over time.
+This will help get rid of dead skin cells, fungi, and bacteria living on the surface.

 - Freshen up your mattress.
-You can easily deodorize the surface by sprinkling the bare surface with baking soda.
+Easily deodorize your mattress by sprinkling the bare surface with baking soda.
 Let sit for an hour and vacuum with your vacuum attachment.

 Layer 2: Sheets

 Over time, the fibers making up your sheets will begin to break down from frequent use and washing.
-This will result in thinning fabric, small tears in the stitching, or eventually holes.
-This is inevitable, so how often you’re washing and using your sheets will determine their lifespan and when it’s time for a new set.
 Using bleach on white sheets will also significantly decrease your sheets’ longevity and can even cause them to change to off-white rather than a brighter white.

 Layer 3: Sleeping pillows

 If you’re always waking up with neck pain, it may be time to replace your pillow or find one that’s the perfect fit for you.
 Over time, pillows will lose their shape or become lumpy despite how often you clean your bedding.
-If you have a down pillow, it may become flat and constantly need fluffing, which means it’s time for a new one.
-Overall, The National Sleep Foundation recommends replacing your frequently used pillows every one to two years.
+If you have a down pillow, it may become flat and constantly need fluffing.

 Layer 4: Quilts and duvet covers

-How often should I clean my duvets and quilts?
+How often should you clean your duvets and/or quilts?

 When should I replace my duvet insert?

-Whether you have a down-filled or a down-alternative insert, you may notice that over time the filling settles into the corners or becomes lumpy.
+Over time the filling of your duvet may settle into the corners or become lumpy.
 In this case, it can affect your sleep when regulating your body temperature and should be replaced.
 Replacing them will vary greatly on the quality of your duvet.

 Layer 5: Decorative Pillows

-How often should I clean my decorative pillows?
+How often should you clean your decorative pillows?